EGI-Federation/gridinfo/glite-info-create/README.txt

 USAGE
-Edit the corresponding .cfg file for your module and fill in the parameters needed.
+Edit the corresponding .cfg file(s) for your module and fill in the parameters needed.
 Invoke glite-info-create.sh without arguments for help if needed.
 The resulting LDIF files will be created in the output/ directory.